actix/actix-web/guide/src/qs_7.md

 Actix automatically *compresses*/*decompresses* payloads.
 Following codecs are supported:

 * Brotli
 * Gzip
 * Deflate
 * Identity

 If request headers contain a `Content-Encoding` header, the request payload is decompressed according to the header value.
 Multiple codecs are not supported, i.e: `Content-Encoding: br, gzip`.

 Response payload is compressed based on the *content_encoding* parameter.
 By default `ContentEncoding::Auto` is used.
-If `ContentEncoding::Auto` is selected then compression depends on the request's `Accept-Encoding` header.
+If `ContentEncoding::Auto` is selected, then compression depends on the request's `Accept-Encoding` header.
 `ContentEncoding::Identity` can be used to disable compression.
-If another content encoding is selected the compression is enforced for this codec.
+If another content encoding is selected, the compression is enforced for this codec.
 For example, to enable `brotli` use `ContentEncoding::Br`:

 ```rust